FaceShield: Explainable Face Anti-Spoofing with Multimodal Large Language Models: Experiments and Results

 \subsubsection{Fine-Grained Classification Task}

 Table~\ref{tab:Attack} shows the results under the fine-grained classification task.
-For open-source MLLMs~\cite{liu2023llava,Qwen-VL,zhu2023minigpt,he2024bunny}, we incorporated 12 types of attacks into the prompt, allowing it to respond with the correct type.
+For open-source MLLMs, we incorporated 12 types of attacks into the prompt, allowing it to respond with the correct type.
 For the fine-tuned MLLM and our \mllm, we selected keywords from the responses for evaluation.
-It is evident that supervised fine-tuning can significantly improve the model's performance, with \mllm achieving the best results.
-Cross-dataset results can be found in the Appendix due to space constraints.
+It is evident that supervised fine-tuning can significantly improve the model's performance, with \mllm~achieving the best results.